Clifford Algebra with Mathematica: Vectors

 where

-The direction of the rotation (clockwise or counterclockwise) is specified by the orientation of the bivector ${\mathbf{a}} \wedge {\mathbf{b}}$.
-Eqn. \ref{rotacion} gives the rotated vector ${\mathbf{v}}^{\prime}$ with no matter the dimension of the space in which it is embedded.
+The direction of the rotation (clockwise or counter clockwise) is specified by the orientation of the bivector ${\mathbf{a}} \wedge {\mathbf{b}}$.
+Eqn. \ref{rotacion} gives the rotated vector ${\mathbf{v}}^{\prime}$ regardless of the dimension of the space in which it is embedded.
 No corresponding simple expression exists in vector algebra.